“Your Customer Should Be

 Not Your Brand.”

 Long before Seth Godin introduced us to his Purple Cow, before Jack Trout led us In Search for The Obvious and generations ahead of Donald Miller bursting on the scene with StoryBrand there were business owners putting their customers ahead of all else.
+Yes, even before Coke put the world atop a mountain and showed it how to sing in harmony: small business owners crawled out of bed before sunrise to create some of the worlds more customer centric businesses the world has ever known.

 Know your customers,